timescale/docs/cloud/services/create-a-service-demo.md

 A good way to get started with your first service is to use our demo dataset.
-Make sure you have created your [Timescale Cloud account][sign-up], and launch your first service with the `Allmilk Factory` interactive demo.
+Make sure you have created your [Timescale Cloud account][sign-up], and launch your first service with the `Allmilk Factory` interactive demo to learn more about how TimescaleDB works with your time series data.

 For installation instructions, and help getting your first service up and running, see the [Timescale Cloud installation section][cloud-install].